Leandro Fernandes

-Leandro Fernandes da Cunha (born 25 December 1999), known as Leandro Fernandes, is a Dutch professional footballer who plays as a midfielder for Norwegian First Division club Jerv.
+Leandro Fernandes da Cunha (born 25 December 1999), known as Leandro Fernandes, is a Dutch professional footballer who plays as a midfielder.

 Club career

 He made his professional debut in the Eerste Divisie for Jong PSV on 14 October 2016 in a game against Almere City.

 On 31 January 2018, Fernandes joined Juventus.
 He made his first appearance for the club in a preseason match against Bayern Munich on 25 July 2018.

 On 2 September 2019, Fernandes signed with Fortuna Sittard on a season long loan.

 On 28 September 2020, he moved to Serie B club Pescara.
 On 12 April 2021, his contract with Pescara was terminated by mutual consent.

 On 15 September 2021, he joined PEC Zwolle for the 2021–22 season.

 On 8 February 2022, he signed a three-year contract with Norwegian side Jerv.

+On 23 November 2023, FK Jerv announced that the collaboration with Fernandes ended.

 Style of play

 Fernandes is considered to be a midfielder with strong technical qualities and free kick taking abilities.
 He usually plays as an attacking midfielder.